sigurdnev/nordic_workshop/README.md

 ### Step 3

-## TASK 4: Creating a Custom Service
+## BONUS TASK: Creating a Custom Service
 Scope: The aim of this task is simply to create one service with one characteristic without too much theory in between the steps.
 In this task we will be starting from scratch in the ble_app_template project.

-This is a larger task than the previous tasks, and it takes more time to finish this task.
-It's not expected that you finish this task within the limited time period of the workshop.
-This is instead a task that you can start on during the workshop, and finish and play around with even after this workshop.
+This is a bonus task if you have managed to finish the previous task within the time period of the workshop.
+Note that this is a larger task than the previous tasks, and it takes more time to finish this task.